Welcome & Classroom Information

 Homework will be assigned most days, including Fridays.
 Full credit will be given to work completed on time, in pencil, with all work shown.
 At times homework may need to be submitted online.
 In this case, the student still needs to show all work in their spiral notebook and submit their answers online.
 Completed work means that the student has attempted every problem assigned and has shown their work.
 Homework is due the following Math period.
 Late work will be accepted up to one calendar week late, with a 10% decrease in the maximum score per calendar day late.

 Students will be given 10 Classwork points per day: 2 points for checking homework, 2 points for correcting homework problems done incorrectly, 3 points for taking thorough notes, and 3 points for Math work done in class.

-Any student who has scored less that 70% on a test has one opportunity to do test corrections for a maximum score of 70%.
-Test corrections must be completed within one week of the test being returned.
-Students will correct the problems they did incorrectly and include a step by step written explanation on how to do each of those problems.
+Any student who has scored less that 70% on a test has one opportunity to Re Take the test for a maximum score of 70%.
+Test ReTAKES must be completed within the same Trimester.
 Students will be notified when the test is returned and parents will be notified by email.
-Final exams are excluded from this policy.
+Final exams and Benchmarks are excluded from this policy.

 As per school policy, students are allowed one day of make-up time for each day of an excused absence.
 I expect both classwork and homework to be made up as both contribute towards a student's learning.
 It is the responsibility of the student to find out what was missed during an absence.